-The Flat for Docs add-on allows users to insert music notation directly into Google Docs and Slides – without ever leaving the application!
+The Music Snippet (formerly Flat for Docs) add-on allows users to insert music notation directly into Google Docs and Slides – without ever leaving the application!
 Flat for Docs can be used by teachers or students to create, compose, and share music.
-Check out this post for ideas about how to use Flat for Docs in your classroom: Flat – Music Notation for Google Docs.
+Check out this post for ideas about how to use Flat for Docs in your classroom: Music Snippet- Music Notation for Google Docs.

 Google Jamboard is quickly gaining popularity with teachers, as it’s a great interactive digital tool.
 Jamboard is an interactive whiteboard where users can brainstorm, collaborate and share ideas.
 The simplicity of Jamboard makes it great for using with students of all areas.
 This post contains several ideas on how to use Jamboard in music classes: Getting Started With Google Jamboard.

 Many music teachers have found themselves creating more digital content than ever.
 Luckily, there are a number of useful tools available for this purpose.
 Check out this post, Four Easy Tools for Creating Digital Resources, to learn about several of my favorites: Canva, Unsplash, The Noun Project, and the Color Pick Eyedropper.